 Diamondback Bikes are sold all over the world.
 Diamondback is known for making top quality, durable bikes at considerably less cost than its competitors.

-Mountain Bikes Explained – The Best Mountain Bike Reviews
+Mountain Bikes Explained – The Best Mountain Bike Cycle Reviews

 Mountain Bike Reviews

 Mountain bikes are a special category of bikes especially made to stand up to the ruggedness and roughness of cross-country cycling.
 Mountain bike reviews like the ones on this site are useful in helping a prospective buyer narrow down the choice of which mountain bikes to buy.
-Mountain bikes are designed for rugged terrain.
+Mountain bike cycles are designed for rugged terrain.
 When compared with street or road bicycles and BMX bikes, these special hill bikes will often have larger bicycle frames and wider wheels.
 This increase in the size of the frame and wheel is meant to support the tough hilly landscape and surfaces.
-You can find a wide selection of mountain bikes at your online or brick and mortar bike shop.
+You can find a wide selection of mountain bikes at your online or brick-and-mortar bike shop.

 So, which type of mountain bikes are considered the best mountain bikes?
 You may have heard the terms hardtail or suspension in reference to mountain bikes.
 There’s a reason for this.
 Think for a minute about the experience of sitting on a saddle and riding across rugged hills, pastures, and rocks.
 Needless to say, the experience can do some damage to your behind and back.
 To alleviate the adverse impact on riders, these types of bikes will often have either front side or back suspension.
 Some more advanced ones have suspension systems in the front fork area as well as in the rear.
 Similar to the experience of driving in a car, the suspension, or shock absorbers, are meant to cushion the rider’s behind from the harsh impact of the rugged terrain as you ride across and up and down the slopes.
 Unlike a dual suspension bike, a hardtail, or hardtail mountain bike, as the name implies, only has a suspension in the front.